yujunz/gitlab.com-runbooks/howto/chef-documentation.md

 Firstly, create the repo for your new cookbook.
 You will need to create two, one on dev and one on GitLab.com.
 Currently these are stored in the `gitlab-cookbooks/cookbookname` on GitLab.com and `cookbooks/cookbookname` on dev.
+You will need to set up mirroring to the matching dev repo.

 To create a new cookbook locally, run the command `chef generate cookbook <cookbookname>`.
 This will create a new cookbook in the current directory with the cookbook name chosen.

-At this time you can initialize the git repo in your cookbook and set it origin to point to GitLab.com.
-You will need to set up mirroring to the matching dev repo.
+At this time you can initialize the git repo in your cookbook and set origin to point to GitLab.com.

 You should then edit `cookbook/metadata.rb` to have an accurate description.
 This is also where you will place any dependencies you need.